dartoos-dev/well_formed/README.md

 ## Overview

 Well-**Form**ed is a form field package designed to relieve developers of much of the form-related coding.
-This is achieved by providing out-of-the-box field masking, validation, smart trimming, and more.
-In addition, this package aims
+This is achieved by providing automatic field validation and masking, smart trimming, and more.

-to:
+In addition, this package aims to:

 - help developers to always keep the users' data **well-formed**.
-- reduce most of the code related to form fields and their validations.
 - improve source code readability by providing form fields with **semantic names**; that is, names that convey their purpose at first glance like _EmailField_, _Ipv4Field_, _UrlField_, and so on.